SEIR-0911/project_2/README.md

     ☐ An **ERD** list containing an ERD identifying the attributes of each Data Entity (one for each Model and embedded schema).
 The ERD also needs to diagram relationships between the Entities (1:1, 1:M or M:M).
 Here's a [YouTube video to show you how](https://www.youtube.com/watch?v=QpdhBUYk7Kk).

-### Project Presentations - Friday June 16th, 9:00EST :
+### Project Presentations - Friday October 20th, 9:00EST :

 You will have a maximum of 10 minutes to present your project following these guidelines: